tamimeur/Bioinformatics/README.md

-# GRN_NN
+# Bioinformatics
-Neural network for Gene Regulatory Network design
+Promoter and Protein modeling/design using Deep Neural Networks